 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for MOSY was 0.00% last year, while for this year it is 5.68%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for MOSY was 36.45% last year, while for this year it is 24.09%.
+Since the inventory to sales is decreasing by -12.36% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

-MOSY's trailing twelve-month Debt/Equity ratio (0.00%) is at a great level according to this methodology because the superior companies that you are looking for don't need to borrow money in order to grow.
+MOSY's trailing twelve-month Debt/Equity ratio (78.45%) is too high, according to this methodology.
+You can find other more superior companies that do not have to borrow money in order to grow.